Environmentalists file suit against Merkel's 'weak' climate laws - The Observers - France 24

 Berlin (AFP)

-Environmental groups announced Wednesday they had filed two lawsuits at Germany's highest court accusing Chancellor Angela Merkel's government had failed to protect basic rights through its weak climate protection law.
+Environmental groups announced Wednesday they had filed lawsuits at Germany's highest court accusing Chancellor Angela Merkel's government of failing to protect basic rights through its weak climate protection law.

 Greenpeace together with German groups BUND and Deutsche Umwelthilfe filed the legal actions, which are also backed by Luisa Neubauer, a prominent activist of the Fridays for Future climate strike movement.

-A dozen Bangladeshis and Nepalis, whose countries have been hard hit by global warming, also support the initiative.
+A dozen Bangladeshis and Nepalis, whose countries have been hard hit by global warming, also joined the initiative.

 "Climate protection is the protection of fundamental rights, particularly those of younger generations and inhabitants of most affected countries," said Remo Klinger, a lawyer for the plaintiffs.